moveit/moveit_tutorials/doc/ompl_constrained_planning/ompl_constrained_planning.rst

    rosrun moveit_tutorials ompl_constrained_planning_tutorial.py

-A red and green sphere should appear in Rviz to show the start and goal states.
+A red and green sphere should appear in Rviz to show the start and goal states respectively.
 In addition, a grey box should appear that represents the position constraint on the link :code:`panda_link8`.
 If planning succeeds, you should see a preview of the trajectory that was planned.

 .. image:: case_1.gif
    :width: 300px